MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-and-run.md

 #### Installation failed

-If *Something went wrong* or *Manifest parsing has failed* error message is displayed while installing app studio, check if you have entered the app informatiom correctly.
+If *Something went wrong* or *Manifest parsing has failed* error message appears while installing app studio, check if you have entered the app informatiom correctly.

 **To check the app information**

 * In Microsoft Teams Toolkit, select **App Studio** > **app Details**, and check if you have all the required information.
-* if you have manually edited the manifest.json file, check **App Manifest** in App Studio to see if the JSON is well-defined.
+* If you have manually edited the manifest.json file, check **App Manifest** in App Studio to see if the JSON is well-defined.

 #### Tab content not displayed